 There are two reasons why Istria is lately very often on the ‘bucket list’ of many travelers.

-The first one is its vicinity of Italy (from Trieste is less than an hour drive or from Venice by high-speed boats it takes about three hours).
+The first one is its vicinity to Italy (from Trieste is less than an hour drive or from Venice by high-speed boats, it takes about three hours).

 The second reason is the lower price what makes the cost of a week in Istria well below the cost of the same week just across the Adriatic.

 On day 1, after you land at the Pula airport, take a cheap car transfer (less than 30 US$ for 1 to 4 personas) to your hotel.
-Take one of centrally located hotels to be close to the most important Roman monument in Istria.
+TIP: Some hotels offer airport transfer, make sure to check if yours does too.

 If you are traveling with kids, audio tour will help them revive the underneath of arena where animal and human competitors were kept before battles.

 Explore the top town highlights like Augustus Temple, The Triumphal Arch of the Sergi, best known as Porta Aurea or the Golden Gate.

 End the day with pizza, spaghetti or a fish dish at one of Pula’s many restaurants.
 Don’t worry as when you get the bill you’ll know you’re in Croatia and not Italy.
 Pick one of best ranking restaurants in Pula according TripAdvisor travelers.